 The upper layer of peel is gathered in a separate container and squeezed with a press or by hands.
 All of the juice (should be separated from the sediment of the pulp) is filtered through gauze and transferred 2-3 times from one container into another.
 This transferring allows not only to get rid of impurities but also enriches the juice with oxygen, facilitating proper operation of wine yeasts.

-3. Installing a water lock.
+3. Installing an Airlock.
 In order to prevent your homemade grape wine from souring, you should secure it against air-influx and provide an outlet for the main fermentation product – carbon dioxide.
-This can be achieved by installing one of the designs of a water lock on top of the juice container.
-The most popular one is a classic water lock consisting of a lid, a tube, and a jar (as can be seen on the photo – you can get it in our store).
+This can be achieved by installing Airlock on top of the juice container.
+The most popular one is a classic Airlock consisting of a lid, a tube, and a jar (as can be seen on the photo – you can get it in our store).

 A simple medical glove with a hole in one of the fingers proved to serve well at home too.

-The design of a water lock is not critical, but installing classic water lock on bigger containers is much more convenient.
-Using gloves is good for smaller containers.
+The design of a Airlock is not critical, but installing standard airlock on bigger containers is much more convenient.

 4. Initial (active) fermentation.
-After installing a water lock you should provide suitable temperature conditions for the containers.
+After installing a Airlocklock you should provide suitable temperature conditions for the containers.
 Optimal temperature of red homemade wine fermentation is 72-83F° / 22-28°C, of white wine – 60-72F° / 16-22°C. You shouldn’t allow temperature to drop below 50F° / 10°C, otherwise there’s a chance of yeasts dying before turning all of the sugar into alcohol.
 Due to various reasons after 2-3 days the must might stop fermenting.
-Since you can’t add distillers yeast, in order to restart the fermentation you have to make a wine broth.
+If that happened, to restart the fermentation you may have to add wine yeast make a wine broth.
 Wine yeast is simplest, but here is short info on broth: put 5.3 oz / 150 grams of raisins into the bottle, 1.7 oz / 50 grams of sugar and add warm water up to 1/3 of the volume.
 Close the bottle with a cotton cork and leave it for 3-4 days in a warm place.
 When raisins start fermenting (bubbles will appear), you should pour out the broth, mix it with1 liter of the must and put it back to the wine container.
 That will restart the fermentation.